-This guide is a "Hello World"-style tutorial which shows how to install, configure, and use Prometheus in a simple example setup.
-You will download and run Prometheus locally, configure it to scrape itself and an example application, and then work with queries, rules, and graphs to make use of the collected time series data.
+This guide is a "Hello World"-style tutorial which shows how to install, configure, and use a simple Prometheus instance.
+You will download and run Prometheus locally, configure it to scrape itself and an example application, then work with queries, rules, and graphs to use collected time series data.

 Download the latest release of Prometheus for your platform, then extract and run it: